-We do not have to follow the National Curriculum but we offer pupils a curriculum that is similar to the National Curriculum including requirements to teach science which would include the elements of sexeducation contained in the science curriculum.
+We do not have to follow the National Curriculum but we offer pupils a curriculum that is similar to the National Curriculum including requirements to teach science which would include the elements of sex education contained in the science curriculum.

 In teaching RSE, we are required to have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996.
-There is new RSE statutory guidance coming into effect from September 2020, which is adhered to in this policy and in our PSHE and RSE curriculum.
+New RSE statutory guidance coming into effect from September 2020, which is adhered to in this policy and in our PSHE and RSE curriculum.
+It is anticipated that there will be significant updates in September 2025, when a renewed period of parental consultation will take place.